-Ukrainians are treating the figure of Taras Shevtchenko in a similar manner.
-Ambivalent. seeking, controversial Shevtchenko’s nature after his death has been reduced to an absurd minimum in order to construct the father’s figure, acceptable for the majority of Ukrainians.
+Ukrainians are treating the figure of Taras Shevchenko in a similar manner.
+Ambivalent. seeking, controversial Shevchenko’s nature after his death has been reduced to an absurd minimum in order to construct the father’s figure, acceptable for the majority of Ukrainians.

-All attempts to identify Shevtchenko as the father’s figure become particularly paradoxical regarding his own attitude to a patriarchal family.
-George Grabovych points that most of Shevtchenko’s poems describe a traditional family as a dysfunctional social unit.
+All attempts to identify Shevchenko as the father’s figure become particularly paradoxical regarding his own attitude to a patriarchal family.
+George Grabovych points that most of Shevchenko's poems describe a traditional family as a dysfunctional social unit.
 Sometimes, the poet uses an intellectual travesty method, identifying his (her) own body as female¹².
-Male and female Shevtchenko’s characters’ fates almost inevitably affirm an impossibility of a harmonic marriage¹¹.
+Male and female Shevchenko’s characters’ fates almost inevitably affirm an impossibility of a harmonic marriage¹¹.
 Family structure, as the poet sees it, reflects the condition of an abnormal, ill society.

 I do not agree with those who intend to see only homoerotic motives in Shevchenko’s drawings and paintings.
 But it’s obvious that the male body in Shevchenko's artworks flourishes over the years, develops sensuality, struggles with pain and transformations, while the female body stays illusive, estranged — scarcely explored.